Can I buy adult use marijuana?

 How much do caregiver cards cost?

 The cost for a registry identification card varies depending on the number of plants being grown.
-At most, a registered caregiver may cultivate 30 mature and 60 immature marijuana plants.
+At most, a registered caregiver may grow 30 mature plants or 500 square feet of mature plant canopy and 60 immature marijuana plants.
 Applications fees corresponding to total plant count with fees growing incrementally by $240.